French Immersion Program

 In addition to strengthening students’ ability to communicate, learning another language develops their awareness of how language and culture interconnect, helping them appreciate and respect the diversity of Canadian and global societies.
 When a student is exposed to another culture through its language, he or she begins to understand the role that language plays in making connections with others.
 Learning an additional language not only challenges a mind, it also teaches understanding, encourages patience, and fosters open-mindedness.

 Questions and Answers

-MY SPOUSE AND I DON’T SPEAK FRENCH.
+WE ARE A NON-FRENCH SPEAKING FAMILY.
 WILL OUR CHILD BE AT A DISADVANTAGE?